 Posted June 9, 2004, 12:00 AM EDT

-Target has touched down in the Hamptons this summer with a cheeky temporary store, the Bullseye Inn.
+NEW YORK Target has touched down in the Hamptons this summer with a cheeky temporary store, the Bullseye Inn.
 The store, a ye-old-style inn packed with garden- and summer-themed merchandise, resides in the very permanent Bull's Head Inn in Bridgehampton.
 Target vice president of events marketing and communications John Remington and Avi Adler produced the store's opening event.

 The Bullseye Inn may have a month's worth of shelf life, but Adler—who produced the store's interiors as well—began planning back in January.
 Held on the foggy eve of the season, the party attempted to extend the store's personality into the lawn tents provided by Stamford Tent.
 “We wanted the party tents to be another room of the house,” said Adler's partner, David Stark.
 “We were very inspired by the store space, which was this colonial Williamsburg-meets-Target surreal mix.”